jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-examples-on-google-kubernetes-engine.md

 ## Before you begin

 Make sure to enable the Kubernetes Engine API (as described in [Deploying a containerized web application](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app#before-you-begin)).

+Review [Demo: Running Spark Examples on minikube](running-spark-application-on-minikube.md) to build a basic understanding of the process of deploying Spark applications to a local Kubernetes cluster using minikube.

 ## Building Spark Container Image